-Shelley is perhaps best known for classic poems such as Ozymandias, Ode to the West Wind, To a Skylark, Music, When Soft Voices Die, The Cloud and The Masque of Anarchy.
-His other major works include a groundbreaking verse drama The Cenci (1819) and long, visionary poems such as Queen Mab, The Revolt of Islam, Adonaïs, Prometheus Unbound (1820)-widely considered to be his masterpiece-Hellas: A Lyrical Drama (1821), and his final, unfinished work, The Triumph of Life (1822).
+Shelley is perhaps best known for classic poems such as Ozymandias, Ode to the West Wind, To aSkylark, Music, When Soft Voices Die, The Cloud and The Masque of Anarchy.
+His other major works include a groundbreaking verse drama The Cenci (1819) and long, visionary poems such as Queen Mab, The Revolt of Islam, Adonaïs, Prometheus Unbound (1820)-widely considered to be his masterpiece-Hellas: A Lyrical Drama (1821), and his final, unfinished work, The Triumphof Life (1822).

-Shelley became a lodestone to the subsequent three or four generations of poets, including important Victorian and Pre-Raphaelite poets such as Robert Browning and Dante Gabriel Rossetti.
+Shelley became a lodestone to the subsequent three or four generations of poets, including important Victorian and Pre-Raphaelite poets such as Robert Browning and Dante GabrielRossetti.
 He was admired by Oscar Wilde, Thomas Hardy, George Bernard Shaw, Leo Tolstoy, Bertrand Russell, W. B. Yeats, and Isadora Duncan.
 Henry David Thoreau's Civil Disobedience was apparently influenced by Shelley's writings and theories on non-violence in protest and political action.
-Shelley's popularity and influence has continued to grow in contemporary poetry circles.
+Shelley's popularity and influence has continued to grow in contemporary poetrycircles an elegy on the death of his friend and fellow Romantic poet, John Keats, who had died in Rome of tuberculosis, aged just 25.
+The poem is a pastoral elegy in the vein of John Milton's Lycidas, and uses the nine-line stanza form known as the Spenserian stanza, borrowed from Edmund Spenser's The Faerie Queene.
+Just over a year later, Shelley himself would be dead - when he drowned, he had a volume of Keats's poems with him.